Knowing everything that you can about a dog breed before you buy it is one of the most crucial things that you can do.

 If you are not familiar with the Dachshund, you may have heard it referred to as a wiener dog, due to its long, squat body.

-Over the course of this guide, I am going to look at everything that a prospective owner could want to know about this breed.
+Throughout this guide, I am going to look at everything that a prospective owner could want to know about this breed.

 Whether you’re interested in the temperament of this dog, its grooming, exercise needs, or anything else, I have you covered in this comprehensive Jackshund guide.